KEEP EXPLORERS &

 While journeying through the Seventh Continent is an exciting endeavor, it’s important to keep your and your fellow explorers’ safety in mind, as well as the safety of the wildlife.
 Keep these tips in mind to practice conscious travel and make memories while remaining secure.

 When traveling to regions where there is a possibility of extreme conditions, such as weather, ice and natural phenomena, your safety is our top priority.
-That’s why our small, expedition ships are purpose-built as Polar Category C and Ice Class 1B vessels for Antarctic explorations.
-Learn more about it by clicking below.
+That’s why our yachts are purpose-built as Polar Category C and Ice Class 1B and perfectly engineered for safely navigating beyond the Antarctic Circle.

 FOLLOW THE LEADER